iSECPartners/Introspy-Android/README.md

 ### What is being analyzed/logged, exactly?
 ###### General Crypto:
-* Log encrypted/decrypted data before/after calls and the algo used (Note: "readable data is displayed if at least 75% of characters are "readable", unreadable characters are stored as ".".
+* Log encrypted/decrypted data before/after calls and the algo used (Note: "readable data is displayed if at least 75% of characters are readable, unreadable characters are stored as ".".
 If data is not readable, it is stored as base 64)
 * Spot static IVs and broken algorythms (ECB mode)

 ###### Hash: